Spend a fall weekend in

 Marsh-Billings-Rockefeller National Historic park

-Part nature preserve, part history museum, the national park service calls this unique park, “the only national park to tell the story of conservation history and the evolving nature of land stewardship in America.”
+The national park service calls this unique park, “the only national park to tell the story of conservation history and the evolving nature of land stewardship in America.”

 Quechee Gorge is known as “Vermont’s little Grand Canyon” and at 165 feet, is the deepest gorge in Vermont.
 Be sure to hike the 2.7-mile Quechee Gorge Trail.